 A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Goldendoodles come in Miniature, Medium, and Standard sizes, ranging from under 30 pounds to up to 90 pounds.
 Knowing the size of Goldendoodle helps you pick the best fit for your space and lifestyle.
 This guide breaks down each size category for a well-informed choice.
-Proper nutrition is crucial for goldendoodle goldendoodles to mitigate health risks associated with their genetic background.
+Proper nutrition is crucial for goldendoodle goldendoodles to mitigate health problems or risks associated with their genetic background.

 Goldendoodles come in three main sizes: